paonsoft/paonsoft_issues_report/README.md

-# paonsoft_issues_report
+# Report Paonsoft Issues
-A place where to report paonsoft.com issues/bugs
+This is a place where you can report paonsoft.com issues/bugs.